containerum/containerum/CONTRIBUTING.md

 * [**ui**](https://github.com/containerum/ui) is Web User Interface for Containerum
 * [**chkit**](https://github.com/containerum/chkit) is CLI for Containerum

-Note: [containerum/containerum](https://github.com/containerum/containerum) contains the helm charts for Containerum platform.
-The source code for each component is available in the project repositories above.
+Note: [containerum/containerum](https://github.com/containerum/containerum) contains the **helm charts** for Containerum platform.
+The **source code** for each component is available in the project repositories above.

 ## Contribution guidelines

-To make a contribution, please follow these guidelines:
+To submit a contribution, please follow these guidelines:

 1. Go to the repository with the component you'd like to work on.